 Starting price: INR 1,645/-

-Suggested Read: 12 Indonesian Islands That Will Take Your Breath Away
+Suggested Read: 12 Indonesian Islands That Will Take Your Breath Away In 2022!

 Terrific painted maps on the walls point out all the top spots.
 Evenings can turn into a local jam session, although chilled and not latethey like to respect their neighbors, and Samsara occasionally organizes beach parties too.
 Samsara is one of the finest Karimun Island resorts if you dont mind sleeping on the wooden bunk beds.